nextcloud/documentation/admin_manual/groupware/circles/app_overview.rst

 ^^^^^^^^^^^^^^

 - **Single** (1): Circle that only contains a single Member.
-This circle have no configuration option available and it is only managed by the Circles App itself.
+This circle has no configuration options available and it is only managed by the Circles App itself.
 It is used to generate a SingleId to identify a Member as FederatedUser.
   (cf. `FederatedUser <https://docs.nextcloud.com/server/latest/go.php?to=developer-manual>`)